HomepageInsuranceCarCar Insurance Shopping Behavior Survey

 We recommend products and services based on unbiased research from our editorial team.
 We make money via affiliate links, which means if you click a link on our site, we may earn a commission.
 Any commissions we receive do not affect our recommendations; if you want to know more about how that works, read more.

-The questions we asked consumers included:
+The key questions we examined include:

 • How frequently do people shop for car insurance?